Jonny Jakobsen

-Jonny Jakobsen (born 17 November 1963) is a Danish-Swedish former bubblegum dance/Eurodance singer better known under his fictitious identity as Indian taxi driver Dr. Bombay.
+Jonny Jakobsen (born 17 November 1963) is a Danish-Swedish former Eurodance singer better known under his fictitious identity as Indian taxi driver Dr. Bombay.
 He began as a country singer called Johnny Moonshine, but became famous only after developing the persona of Dr. Bombay.
 His debut was in 1998 with the album Rice and Curry, hitting the charts with the title track "Rice & Curry", as well as "Calcutta (Taxi Taxi Taxi)" and "S.O.S.
 (The Tiger Took My Family)".
 Subsequently, he went on to record albums as faux-Scottish Dr. MacDoo and faux-Mexican Carlito.
 Even though he grew up in Sweden, his citizenship is Danish.
 He speaks both Danish and Swedish.

 He has gained some fame and notoriety in the Europop scene.
 He is featured in several video games.

 Before "Dr. Bombay"

 Jonny Jakobsen was born in Sweden on 17 November 1963 to a Danish father, Ejner Jakobsen, and a Swedish mother who died in 1992 or 1993.
 He and his twin sister Susanne are the youngest of five children.
 He has two older sisters, Vinni and Lis, and an older brother, Niels.
 He has a son named Jimmy Jakobsen, born in 1983 or 1984.

 Before his music career, he was a taxi driver in Copenhagen.

 He began his career as a faux-country/pop singer called Johnny Moonshine.
 As Johnny Moonshine, Jakobsen released one album titled, Johnny Moonshine & The Troubled Water Band (1995).

 After the limited success of Johnny Moonshine, Jakobsen moved on in search of a newer, more 'annoying' sound.
 He chose the style of Eurodance, which was just becoming popular in the mid-1990s, and began his career as the fake Indian "Dr. Bombay", facing controversy along the way.
+According to the Notable Names Database, the Indian government was at the time considering suing Jakobsen for the caricature but in the end decided against it as lawyers told them that "you can't sue someone for being annoying".
 Jakobsen teamed up with Robert Uhlmann, well-known for his work with Smile.dk.